 - Moving the workbook's location or changing the owner

 This feature is only configurable on Tableau Server.
-On Tableau Online, this feature is not configurable and the number of days that a workbook can be inactive before extract refresh tasks are suspended is 32 days.
+On Tableau Cloud, this feature is not configurable and the number of days that a workbook can be inactive before extract refresh tasks are suspended is 32 days.

 An email notification is sent three days before the extract refresh schedule is suspended.